earthly/earthly/docs/caching/caching.md

 Since most CI platforms do not allow reusing state between runs efficiently, passing Earthly's cache via traditional CI cache constructs that rely on an upload and a download is too inefficient to be practical.
 Earthly's remote caching via a registry helps by optimizing what is uploaded and downloaded for maximum efficiency, although it does require experimentation to get right, and there are a number of limitations.

 The most effective means of sharing cache between runs is to execute the Earthly builds remotely.
-This allows Earthly to have the cache available locally instantly, without the need for an upload/download step.
+This allows Earthly to have the cache available where it executes instantly, without the need for an upload/download step.
 Because all builds are containerized, you still get the ephemeral nature of the CI runner, allowing for build repeatability, but you also get the benefits of a fast cache that is local to the execution environment.

 Below is a comparison between remote runners, such as [Earthly Satellites](../cloud/satellites.md), and remote caching.